Connect With Your Community!

 Shaylee Ragar and Tim Pierce, UM Legislative News Service University of Montana School of Journalism|Feb 6, 2019

 In his final State of the State address Thursday, Democratic Gov. Steve Bullock laid out his priorities for this legislative session, including Medicaid expansion, access and funding for education, and repairing Montana's crumbling infrastructure.
 Bullock also used the speech to highlight a lower unemployment rate, increases in wheat and barley production and fewer uninsured Montanans since he took office in 2013.
-"I am pleased to report the state of our state is stronger than ever," Bullock said.
-In his push for Medicaid expansion, Bullock...
+"I am pleased to report the state of our state is stronger than ever," Bullock...

 • Lawmakers debate infrastructure funding